 If we have preached one thing throughout our years as a wine blogger it is this: Don't get wrapped up in the scores!
 Lets repeat that.
 Do NOT get wrapped up in the scores.
-So, why do most people "score" wines then, you ask?
+So, why do most people "score" wines and spirits then, you ask?
 Because most people need a guide, or a report card instead of just "word of mouth" when it comes to selecting a wine.
 Whether it's the traditional and most popular 100-point system used widely in the United States, or the familiar 20-point system used primarily by the French, grading scales are popular and commonplace and provide guidance on "hey, this is really good" versus "man, I wouldn't let my dog lick that off of a car tire".
 You get the point.

 Over the years we have had many wine producers ask us not to give their wines a point rating.
 And, to be honest, that is something that we really enjoy (and prefer).
 The notes about the wine or spirit should paint a picture for the reader that will quickly allow them to determine whether or not they want to spend their hard earned money on this bottle or that bottle.
 So the next time someone tells you that they only drink wines or spirits rated 95 points are higher, tell them that you drink wines and whiskies that taste great, no matter what kind of high school grade that they received.
 And then tell them to pound sand.